wp-plugins/bepro-listings/readme.txt

 	9. Search Filter - Allow users to filter the search results by category, date, price, and several addon options
 	10. Wordpress Integration - Admin/features are familiar and integrate with your existing theme.
 	11. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
 	12. Shortcodes - Several ways to feature the information and engage your visitor.
-There are currently 6 base free ones and several available through addons
+There are currently 7 shortcodes in the free plugin and several more available through addons
 	13. Admin Options - Control the ability for users to intereact with features and information.
 	14. Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
 	15. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
 	16. Widgets - Several widgets are available including, recent listings and search filter.
 Just about every content focused addon brings more widgets
 	17. Ajax (NEW) - Search and filter on one page.
 Yes, wow is the correct phrase to use!
-	18. All In One - New shortcode option for ease of use.
-Just one and done.

 = ADD ONS =
 Since version 2.0.0, you can now expand on the features of BePro Listings.
 We have added tons of wordpress hooks and filters to the system.
 Your visitors will love our file viewers, as well as the ability to play audio and video from your website.
 We have also improved how our templates are implemented.
 This provides lots of new ways to customize your listings experinece.
 Current available add-ons include:

-	1. Tags - This was definitely an achilles heel for this plugin.
-Now you and your members can tag your listings and allow users to search them via the tag widget
+	1. Tags - Now you and your members can tag your listings and allow users to search them via the tag widget
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
 Also link videos from sites like, youtube, vimeo, & dailymotion